Warren Mitchell: Personal life and death

 Mitchell described himself in an interview as an atheist, but also stated that he "enjoy[ed] being Jewish".
 He was a patron of the British Humanist Association.
 In 1951, he married Constance Wake, an actress who appeared in early 1960s television dramas such as Maigret.
-They had three children, son Daniel and daughters Rebecca and Anna.
+They had three children.

 For over 20 years, Mitchell suffered pain from nerve damage, caused by transverse myelitis, and was a supporter of the Neuropathy Trust.
 He suffered a mild stroke in August 2004.
-He was back onstage a week later, reprising his lauded role as a cantankerous old Jew in Arthur Miller's The Price.
+He was back on stage a week later, reprising his lauded role as a cantankerous old Jew in Arthur Miller's The Price.

+In sharp contrast to his signature Alf Garnett character, who was a staunch Conservative, Mitchell was a socialist and Labour Party supporter.
+He believed that the 2010 Labour Party leadership election had a lack of firebrands.

-Mitchell died at the Royal Free Hospital in Hampstead, London, on 14 November 2015, two months short of his 90th birthday after a long illness.
+Mitchell died aged 89, at the Royal Free Hospital in Hampstead, London, on 14 November 2015, following a long illness.